 - Administering safe, effective and immediate lifesaving and enhanced first aid measures to save lives and give assistance in remote areas using advanced emergency equipment and medical consultation, while having particular regard for personal protection

-On completion of the GWO Enhanced First Aid training course, participants will receive both the GWO First Aid certificate and the GWO Enhanced First Aid certificate.
+On completion of the GWO Enhanced First Aid (EFA) training course, participants will receive both the GWO First Aid certificate and the GWO Enhanced First Aid certificate.